ga4gh-discovery/data-connect/SEARCHSPEC.md

 ## SQL Functions

-GA4GH Search specification is implementation-agnostic and does not prescribe use of a relational database or a particular database technology.
+Data Connect specification is implementation-agnostic and does not prescribe use of a relational database or a particular database technology.
 However, for convenience, its SQL dialect has been selected for compatibility with current major open source database platforms including PrestoSQL, PostgreSQL, MySQL, and well as BigQuery.
-There are occasional name or signature differences, but a GA4GH Search API implementation atop any of the major database platforms should be able to pass through queries that use the functions listed below with only minor tweaks.
+There are occasional name or signature differences, but a Data Connect API implementation atop any of the major database platforms should be able to pass through queries that use the functions listed below with only minor tweaks.

-With PrestoSQL being a popular database choice in GA4GH Search implementations, we've chosen its grammar as the basis for the grammar supported by GA4GH Search.
-Functions below are a subset of those available in PrestoSQL 341, and must behave according to the PrestoSQL documentation in a conformant GA4GH Search implementation.
+With PrestoSQL being a popular database choice in Data Connect implementations, we've chosen its grammar as the basis for the grammar supported by Data Connect.
+Functions below are a subset of those available in PrestoSQL 341, and must behave according to the PrestoSQL documentation in a conformant Data Connect implementation.
 To assist with implementations directly on other database platforms, the [PrestoSQL Functions Support Matrix](https://docs.google.com/document/d/1y51qNuoe2ELX9kCOyQbFB4jihiKt2N8Qcd6-zzadIvk) captures the differences between platforms in granular detail.

 *   **Logical Operators**
     *   `AND`, `OR`, `NOT`